cryptotrafikantes/CT-TOOL/README.md

 Went to re-code the whole program to fully work without any bugs

-Uploaded video tutorial ( If you need any info ask our seller down bellow )
+Video tutorial available in DMs ( If you need any info ask our seller down bellow )

 After every process you now get $125 + ( If you get lower amount DM our seller )